dobriak/dobriak-hugo/content/post/docker-registry-marathonlb-dcos.md

 ### Planning
 + We want to offer private docker registry to all users of our DC/OS cluster.
 + We will use self signed certificates to secure the communications with the registry.
-+ We will make use of marathon-lb's ability to terminate SSL
++ We will make use of marathon-lb's ability to terminate SSL.
 + We will deploy the internal marathon-lb in a group called "shared" for better separation of services.
-+ The internal marathon-lb URL address will be `mlbint.shared.marathon.mesos`
++ The internal marathon-lb URL address will be `mlbint.shared.marathon.mesos`.
 + We will offer the private registry on port 10050 of the above URL.
 + (Optional) Storage for our private registry is going to be on an NFS mount.

-### Generating self signed keys
+### Generating self signed key
-The following script snippet will generate a self-signed TLS keys you can use to terminate SSL with.
+The following script snippet will generate a self-signed TLS key with which you can  terminate SSL.
-The most important part of it is setting the correct repo URL as the CN (Common Name) for your TLS key.
+The most important part of the key generation is setting the correct repo URL as the CN (Common Name) for your TLS key.
 You must use the exact URL where you will be offering the SSL termination or it will not work.

 In our case, since we are terminating at our internal marathon-lb the CN is going to be the same as the marathon-lb URL.
 For simplicty, run this snippet in you home directory on the bootstrap server: